sionide21/on-air/README.md

 ### Wifi Setup

-Connect to a laptop over USB and ssh to `nerves.local`.
+Connect to a laptop over USB and ssh to `on-air.local`.

 From a shell, run the following command to set up wifi.
 It will persist across reboots.